What is a micromanager, and why do people micromanage? This sinister way of managing employees can infiltrate any workplace or organisational culture.

 People find themselves having to request approval about everything, rapidly diminishing self-confidence.

 This can result in people spending more time producing detailed updates than focusing on what they are employed to do.
 With people feeling the constant need to justify themselves comes the feeling that they are not trusted to do their jobs.

 This causes two big problems.
 Firstly, a micromanager's team members wonder whether they are actually allowed to do to the work for which they were originally employed to do.
+This can lead to a steep decline in confidence.
 In turn, the micromanager becomes so overloaded with another person’s work that they fail to do their own.

 The need to be cc’d into every single email